wumm-project/Seminar-W21/2022-01-11/README.md

 addition, anti-patterns, which represent solutions that are known to have shortcomings, can be used to design business models (e.g. Koschmider et al. 2019).

-In the context of this seminar paper, an overview of existing sustainable business model patterns and anti-patterns has to be developed.
-For this purpose, a systematic literature review has to be conducted and the results presented in a structured manner.

 __Literature:__